-\ Transmission is in neutral position. Ð Lamp ON (1) : Engine fault, refer to TROUBLESHOOTING section or contact an authorized Can-Am dealer.
+Transmission is in neutral position.

+Lamp ON (1): Engine fault, refer to TROUBLESHOOTING section or contact an authorized Can-Am dealer.
 Lamp blinks: Engine is under a protection mode (limp home), contact an authorized Can-Am dealer.

 Low fuel level.
-There is approximately 2.5 L (.7 U.S. gal.) of fuel left in fuel tank.
+There is approximately 1.5 L (3.2 pt (U.S. liq.)) of fuel left in fuel tank.

-(1) The lamp stays ON when the ignition switch key and engine stop switch are in running position and the engine is not running.
+(1) The lamp stays ON when the ignition switch key and emergency engine stop switch are in running position and the engine is not running.